In-patient luxury rehab center in Thailand

 Ketamine addiction is diagnosed similarly to other types of substance use disorders.
 The healthcare provider performs a physical exam, orders lab tests, and evaluates a patient’s medical history.
 The main purpose of a physical exam is to rule out the physical causes behind symptoms.

 The healthcare provider refers a patient to a psychiatrist who performs a psychiatric evaluation.
 During this process, a patient answers questions about their symptoms, moods, and behaviors.
-A psychiatrist may also talk with family or close friends of a patient to get a better insight into their behavior and mood patterns.
-They will want to make sure the symptoms a patient experiences aren’t due to other problems, such as schizophrenia since it can also cause hallucinations and delusions.
+A psychiatrist further talks with family or close friends of a patient to get a better insight into their behavior and mood patterns.

-Based on the information provided, especially when patients report ketamine use, a healthcare professional can determine whether ketamine use disorder is the problem.
-They will also check DSM-5 to see whether a patient meets the diagnostic criteria for this type of addiction.
+Based on the information provided, especially when patients report ketamine use, a healthcare professional determines whether ketamine use disorder is the problem.
+They are going to consult the DSM-5 to see whether a patient meets the diagnostic criteria for this type of addiction.

 Generally speaking, a patient needs to meet at least two criteria within 12 months.
 These include taking the drug in larger amounts and having a persistent desire or craving for ketamine.
-Other criteria include spending a lot of time using or buying the drug, lack of interest, withdrawal symptoms when attempting to stop, and others.
+Other criteria include spending a lot of time using or buying the drug, lack of interest, and withdrawal symptoms when attempting to stop.

 Ketamine addiction statistics are scarce.
-A study published by the American Journal of Public Health showed less than 1% of people in the United States use ketamine.
+A 2021 study by Palamar et al., published in the American Journal of Public Health showed that less than 1% of people in the United States use ketamine.

 That being said, the recreational use of ketamine has increased over the last few years.
 The rise in the recreational use of ketamine started in 2019, which is exactly when the Food and Drug Administration (FDA) approved the use of a nasal spray version of the drug for treatment-resistant depression.

 Ketamine withdrawal symptoms are physical and psychological reactions to the cessation of drug use.
-The body and brain get used to the presence of ketamine in the system, so when a person stops using it withdrawal symptoms occur as they adapt.
+The most common ketamine withdrawal symptoms are listed below:

 • Cravings for ketamine